 9. Excursions to Tivoli to see its villas

 Tivoli is a town located at a distance of one hour by train from Rome and that, due to its cooler climate, served the Romans as "summer lodging".
-Today, important ruins open to the public have remained there, such as: Villa Adriana, Villa d'Este, Villa Gregoriana, the Castle of Rocca Pia or the amphitheater of Bleso.
+Important ruins open to the public have remained there today, such as: Villa Adriana, Villa d'Este, Villa Gregoriana, the Castle of Rocca Pia or the amphitheater of Bleso.

-The best thing about this excursion to Tivoli is the ease of arrival, as you can take a direct train from Termini Station, and the location in which the ruins are located: in large gardens full of nature giving rise to splendid landscapes.
+The best thing about this excursion to Tivoli is how easy it is to get there, as you can take a direct train from Termini station, and the location of the ruins: in large gardens full of nature giving rise to splendid landscapes.

 Other interesting activities in Rome

 If you have not yet decided on a destination or you are more of those who prefer to walk around every corner of the city before venturing out for an excursion in the surroundings, I recommend that you consult my other guides to Rome in which you can support you to organize your trip.

 Ana's Traveller Tip

 If you plan to do any excursions on your own, check the official train and bus websites, but keep in mind that public transport in Italy is often delayed.